 DPOE is made up of Library of Congress staff, the National Trainer Network, the DPOE Steering Committee, and a community of Digital Preservation Education Advocates.
-The National Trainer Network currently consists of 45 individuals spread equally across 6 regions of the United States.
+The National Trainer Network currently consists of 63 individuals spread across 6 regions of the United States.

 The National Trainer Network is made up of working professionals who attended a DPOE Train-the-Trainer workshop.
 DPOE Trainers provide digital preservation training to other working professionals in their communities.
 DPOE Trainers teach the DPOE Baseline Digital Preservation Curriculum.

 DPOE makes finding digital preservation training easier for you by collecting and sharing information on national and international digital preservation training events.
 See our calendar for digital preservation training in your area, or submit a digital preservation training event.

 Learn about how to become part of the DPOE Network.

 Learn about how DPOE honed in on national digital preservation education needs, reviewed existing digital preservation curricula,and developed its core principles for digital preservation training.